earthly/website/blog/_posts/2021-06-29-video-camera-on.md

 - people as simulators

-I was having trouble with a new report I was developing.
+Some years ago, when I worked in a physical office, I was having trouble with a new report I was developing.
 The fairly complex SQL that generated it would sometimes be missing a single row and then if a ran things again the row would be back.

 The SQL looked something like this:
 ```